Akila-Piumal/Ai_Chat_Application_using_OpenRouter_API2/README.md

 2. OpenRouter
 3. Tempo Labs

-4. if you got unauthorized error generate new api key in openrouter and replace it.
+# if you got unauthorized error generate new api key in openrouter and replace it in home.tsx.